World Economy May Shrink Because of Virus, Watchdog Says

-The Organization for Economic Cooperation and Development says Monday in a special report on the impact of the virus that the world economy is still expected to grow overall this year and rebound next year.
+In a special report on the impact of the virus, the Organization for Economic Cooperation and Development said Monday that the world economy is still expected to grow overall this year and rebound next year.

-But it lowered its forecasts for global growth in 2020 by half a percentage point, to 2.4%, and said the figure could go as low as 1.5% if the virus lasts long and spreads widely.
+But the OECD lowered its forecasts for global growth in 2020 by half a percentage point, to 2.4% — and said the figure could go as low as 1.5% if the virus lasts long and spreads widely.

+In addition to the “considerable human suffering” the virus has wrought, with more than 3,000 deaths worldwide, the OECD said ""Global economic prospects remain subdued and very uncertain."

-The last time world GDP shrank on a quarter-on-quarter basis was at the end of 2008, during the depths of the financial crisis.
+The last time the world economy shrank on a quarter-on-quarter basis was at the end of 2008, when a shock to the financial sector caused turmoil for businesses around the world and mass layoffs.
 On a full-year basis, it last shrank in 2009.

 The OECD said China's reduced production is hitting Asia particularly hard but also companies around the world that depend on its goods.